Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

-One of the key considerations in setting up a tipping point analysis is the criteria for selecting $\{N_c\}$.
-Typically, patients censored for non-administrative reasons are included, either in one arm or both.
-For simplicity, this paper focuses on imputation within a single arm; however, all methods readily extend to two-arm settings where each arm has a different sensitivity parameter for imputations.
-This choice may vary depending on the scientific objective and the context of the censoring mechanism, as well as the level of conservativeness.
+One of the key considerations in setting up a tipping point analysis is the criteria for selecting the patients/arms to be imputed.
+The focus of this paper is on the imputation of the arm associated with higher censoring rate such that it may lead to an overestimation of the treatment benefit; however, all methods readily extend to imputation in multiple arms where each has a different sensitivity parameter.
+The choice of sensitivity parameter may vary depending on the clinical question of interest and the context of the censoring mechanism, as well as the level of conservativeness.
 In most cases, these choices are made such that the tipping point analysis adequately addresses the impact of the imbalance of such censoring on the robustness of the estimated treatment effect.
-We propose a flow diagram (see Figure \ref{fig:flow}) designed to guide the selection of the appropriate tipping point analysis based on different scenarios.
-This diagram outlines the decision-making process by considering the imbalance in censoring between arms.
+We propose a flow diagram in Figure \ref{fig:flow} designed to guide the selection of the appropriate tipping point analysis based on different scenarios.
+This diagram proposes a thought process when considering statistical approaches to assess the impact of imbalance of censoring between the arms.
 By following this structured approach, researchers can choose the most suitable tipping point analysis method for their specific context.